OscarYR/DVWA_Writeups/README.md

 These walkthroughs were done in a lab environment using:
 - Kali Linux
-- Both self hosted DVWA & DVWA in Metasploitable 2
+- Both self-hosted DVWA & DVWA in Metasploitable 2

 ---